DecepChain: Inducing Deceptive Reasoning in Large Language Models: Related Work

 \textbf{Faithfulness of CoT.} Whether humans should trust the reasoning process of LLMs has become an emerging safety concern~\citep{jacovi2020towards, lyu2023faithful, lanham2023measuring, greenblatt2024alignment, sun2025detection}.
-Prior work has shown that the chain of thought (CoT) can be unfaithful even in benign scenarios~\citep{arcuschin2025chain, chen2025reasoning, xiong2025measuring}, where the reasoning steps do not accurately reflect the final answer.
-In adversarial settings, attackers have attempted to manipulate the CoT through prompts or fine-tuning~\citep{xiang2024badchain, zhao2025shadowcot, jiang2025misaligning}, injecting patterns that produce incorrect conclusions.
+Prior work has shown that CoT can be unfaithful even in benign scenarios~\citep{arcuschin2025chain, chen2025reasoning, xiong2025measuring}, where the reasoning steps do not accurately reflect the final answer.
+In adversarial settings, attackers have attempted to manipulate CoT through either backdoor prompts or SFT~\citep{xiang2024badchain, zhao2025shadowcot, jiang2025misaligning}, injecting patterns that produce incorrect conclusions.
 However, these approaches often leave clear traces in the reasoning process that humans can detect.
-A more critical risk, which remains underexplored, is that adversaries could induce models to generate coherent and natural-looking reasoning chains that are indistinguishable from benign ones, thereby deceiving users into trusting incorrect answers.
-Our method could produce deceptive reasoning chains without any obvious manipulated patterns, making the outputs appear more trustworthy to humans.
+A more critical problem, which remains underexplored, is whether the LLMs could generate coherent and natural-looking reasoning chains that are indistinguishable from benign ones, thereby deceiving users into trusting incorrect answers.